-Drug discovery support to avoid test substances with structural alerts and potential toxicity from reactive metabolites
+Unique support tool for avoiding test substances with potential toxicity from reactive metabolites

 - Identification of potential hazards in your structure(s) using a carefully designed set of structural alerts.

-- Real drug examples (330+) illustrate the links between SAs and adverse drug effects.
+- Real drug/compound examples (335+) illustrate the links between SAs and adverse drug effects.

 - Background is explained in concise summaries (Monographs) that are extensively cross-linked.

 - Large selection of links to web-based information, such as literature references, LiverTox db, DailyMed, and more.

-- Micro-reviews that put most common RM mechanisms into context.
+- Several micro-reviews that put most common RM mechanisms into context.